 Formerly called the Merino 150 Base Layer, the Smartwool Classic All-Season Merino Base Layer is a versatile layer that many on the iRunFar team have considered the best merino wool base layer for running for years.
 This lightweight long-sleeve shirt works great as a standalone shirt, over a short-sleeve shirt for added warmth, or as a layering piece on cold days.
 The material is 88% merino wool fiber wrapped around a nylon core to increase durability while maintaining its softness and temperature- and moisture-regulating properties.

 This top is available as a crew neck and quarter-zip, the latter of which was a top pick in our best cold-weather running gear guide.
-With multiple colors available, having several of these long-sleeve shirts in your closet is easy.
-They were a favorite top for our testers’ chilly runs, casual wear, and travel.
+With multiple colors available, some of our team members wind up having multiple of this long-sleeve shirt in their closet.
+It’s a favorite top for our testers’ chilly runs, casual wear, and travel.
 We found it performs exceptionally well on cold and wet days as a layer under a vest or rain jacket to maintain dryness and warmth without overheating.
 It has also remained stink-free on some long running and hiking days.

 Check out our in-depth Smartwool Classic All-Season Merino Base Layer Long Sleeve review.